 THCV is mostly found in marijuana sativa strains.
 Durban Poison contains relatively low quantities of the cannabinoid, while harder-to-find strains like Pineapple Purps and Doug’s Varin contain higher quantities of THCV.
 If you’re interested in THCV for its ability to regulate blood sugar and manage appetite, ask the cannabis consultant at your local dispensary for lab test results on sativa strains to find the one that has the highest THCV content.

-Study Finds THC Can Reduce Weight & Fat Gain
+Study Finds THC Can Reduce Weight and Fat Gain

 So, can we really count weight loss as part of marijuana’s long list of positive medical applications?
 Studies have shown that cannabis consumers tend to have a lower body mass index (BMI) than non-consumers do, but researchers stopped short of claiming any causal relationship between cannabis and BMI.
 Luckily, a few recent studies explore whether cannabis consumption leads to weight loss.